julioasoares/ZILLAchain/README.md

 ```
 ## About Komodo

-Komodo is based on Zcash and has been  by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
+Komodo is based on Zcash and has been  by their innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
 Other new and native Komodo features are the privacy technology called JUMBLR or our assetchain capabilities (one click plug and play blockchain solutions).
 More details are available under https://komodoplatform.com/.

 ## List of Komodo Platform Technologies